 Besides applying his preternatural melodic sense to symphonies and to other instrumental works, by and large, Schubert’s orchestral pieces are very much in the Classical style.
-Sonata-form, theme and variations, scherzos, and other Classical archetypes, are prevalent in his output.
-For this reason, Schubert’s name belongs amongst the likes of Haydn, Mozart, and Beethoven more than it does amongst the likes of Chopin, Berlioz, and Wagner.
+Sonata form, theme and variations, scherzos, and other Classical archetypes, are prevalent in his output.
+For this reason, Schubert’s name belongs among the likes of Haydn, Mozart, and Beethoven more than it does among the likes of Chopin, Berlioz, and Wagner.

 Imagine a movie soundtrack composed jointly by the four Viennese masters of the Classical period.